loopbackio/loopback-next/_SPIKE_.md

   additional model-config options to further tweak the behavior of API endpoints.

+**Question:**

+Could you elaborate more about how to customize the controller functions?
+Like applying interceptors and authentication/authorization?
+By creating plugins?

+**Answer:**

+First of all, if you want to customize controller functions, then your project has most likely outgrown the simplicity offered by `@loopback/rest-crud` and it's time to scaffold a controller class using `lb4 controller`.

+Having said that, if you want to apply the same customization to multiple models/controllers, for example if you want to apply the same authentication/authorization rules, then you can:

+1. Fork `@loopback/rest` into your own package, or perhaps just copy the few relevant files into your project.
+2. Modify the controller class as you like.
+3. You can also change the way how repositories are created (if needed).
+4. Modify the ModelApiBuilder copied from `@loobpack/rest` - give it a different pattern name (not `CrudRest`).
+5. Bind your modified `ModelApiBuilder` to your app, so that the booter can find it.
+6. In your model-config files, replace the `pattern` value from `CrudRest` to the new builder name you choose in the step 4.

 ## How to review the spike

 I have updated `examples/todo` application to leverage this new functionality,